koher/try-swift-2016/slides.md

 ### Functional Operations for Optionals

-^ (4:51, 0:09) All return values are optionals.
+^ (4:51, 0:09) So, all return values are optionals.
 How can we initialize this `Person` with these optional values?

 ```swift
 // [ Swift ]